noliver-ykc/japanese-for-developers/README.md

 ## How to use Japanese for Developers?

 The content of Japanese for Developers is available in two different ways.
-You can either chose a category from below to view the markup page on github, or you can traverse our github pages site (coming soon).
+You may choose to view the raw json data on our github, or use our simple search tool https://japanese-for-devs.netlify.app/

-General Vocab
-Interview Prep
-Dealing with Clients

 ### How to contribute?
+Please for this repository and pushes changes there!

-note: The project website was built with react and aggregated into a single json file and the github repo is mainly in markdown.
-When adding new vocabulary, *please add them in both locations*.
+The project website was built with react and aggregated into a single json file, please add your new vocab to the end of the json file.

 ### Note